-- Data Parallelism means parallelizing by giving a subset of the data to each processor. - Task Parallelism means parallelizing by giving a subset of the tasks to each processor.
+- Data Parallelism means parallelizing by giving a subset of the data to each process, and then each process performs the same tasks on the different subsets of data. - Task Parallelism means parallelizing by giving a subset of the tasks to each process, and then each process performs a different subset of tasks on the same data.